-Amy Schumer’s White Swimsuit Draws Harsh Criticism: Does Dana Duggan Wish She Had A Bigger Size?
+Amy Schumer’s White Swimsuit Draws Harsh Criticism: Dana Duggan Receives Backlash Over Comments

 All women have the right to wear a bathing suit, so you better prepare to see them look like palm hearts on the beach.
-Dana Duggan, a bath wear designer from Massachusetts, believes the actress and comedian, Amy Schumer should not have worn this garment.
-Her opinion has aroused the ire of numerous women who have spoken against Duggan’s offensive comment on Amy Schumer’s white bathing suit published on InStyle‘s Instagram account.
+Dana Duggan, a bath wear designer from Massachusetts, believes actress and comedian Amy Schumer should not have worn this garment.
+Her opinion has aroused the ire of numerous women who have spoken against Duggan’s offensive comment on Amy Schumer’s white bathing suit published on InStyle’s Instagram account.

 Instyle posted a cover photo featuring Schumer wearing a Ralph Lauren one-piece bathing suit.

 “Come on, man!” writes Duggan (from the account of her swimsuit brand-South Shore Swimwear) in the comments section.
 “You could not find anyone better for this cover?
 Not everyone should wear a bathing suit.”

 Comedy queen @AmySchumer makes a splash ???? on the cover of our May Beauty Issue.
 Dive right in. | ????: @carterbedloesmith; Fashion Editor: @cristinaehrlich; Hair: @kimmykuppkakes; Makeup: @andrea_tiller; Manicure: @caseynails; Pop Styling: Lynn Nigro; Production: First Light Productions